 English Language Learners (ELL) are the fastest-growing student population group—according to an NEA Policy Brief, by 2025 nearly 25 percent of students in public schools will be English Language Learners.
-With such a dramatic increase, it is imperative that the educational community understands and adequately addresses the struggles of ELL students, and ensures that ELL teachers receive the best training possible.
+With such a dramatic increase, it is imperative that the educational community understands and adequately addresses the struggles of ELL students, and ensure that ELL teachers receive the best training possible.

 Challenges Facing ELL Students